-IN WITNESS THEREOF, this sixth an CITY acting by and through its City Manager pursual MTS acting through its Chief Executive Officer. nendment to the agreement is executed by the nt to Council Resolution No, and by Dated this day of , 2014.
-THE CITY OF EL CAJON SAN DIEGO METROPOLITAN TRANSIT SYSTEM Douglas Williford City Manager Paul C. Jablonski Chief Executive Officer WE HEREBY APPROVE the form of t he foregoing Agreement.
-City Attorney Office of the General Counsel Date: Date: Attest:
+IN WITNESS THEREOF, this sixth amendment to the agreement is executed by the CITY acting by and through its City Manager pursuant to Council Resolution No, and by MTS acting through its Chief Executive Officer.

+Dated this day of , 2014.

-AMENDMENT-6, CITY OF EL CAJON
+THE CITY OF EL CAJON SAN DIEGO METROPOLITAN TRANSIT SYSTEM

+Douglas Williford City Manager Paul C. Jablonski Chief Executive Officer

+WE HEREBY APPROVE the form of the foregoing Agreement.

+City Attorney Office of the General Counsel

+Date: Date:

+Attest:

+DSundh/Taxicab

+AMENDMENT-6.CITY OF EL CAJON